srdjan/fix/docs/overview.md

 # Overview

-`macrofx-unified` orchestrates **capabilities** (pure effect ports) and **leases** (scoped resources) through a single pipeline.
-You describe what a step needs in static `meta`, and the executor injects exactly those ports into `run(ctx)` at runtime while preserving compile-time safety.
+`macrofx-unified` orchestrates **capabilities** (pure effect ports) and **leases** (scoped resources) through a single engine-driven pipeline.
+You describe what a step needs in static `meta`, and the engine injects exactly those ports into `run(ctx)` at runtime while preserving compile-time safety.

 ## Six-Phase Executor